eficode-academy/groovy-katas/collections/basic/README.md

 Finally, iterate over the list and print out the names of its items.

 - Run `groovy exercise.groovy`
-- Q: Was the output as expected?
+- Assert the film names were printed correctly
 - Q: Did you add your items individually, all at once, or during initialization?
 - Q: How did you iterate over the list?
 Are there any alternative ways?